 If you want some info before you read over the excerpt, you can read all about it below.
 After the link is the beginning of the excerpt, and there is no further blog post at the end.
 If you have some thoughts, the comments are open!
 Thanks for reading, writer, and happy 2018!

-Rosie Fairbanks, though living on the upper story of her family’s Mobile bakery as long as she could remember, wanted nothing to do with cake.
+Rosie Fairbanks, though she lived on the upper story of John’s Baked Goods as long as she could remember, wanted nothing to do with cake.

-She wasn’t always repulsed by the harmony of moist cake and their infamously oversweet frosting.
-At least, that’s what she assumed.
-She couldn’t recall having liked it, but she supposed her constant exposure to cake as a child left her sick of it.
-She was excused from eating every birthday cake, though the cakes themselves were less of a special occasion for the Fairbanks and the Fujis, who were basically the same family.
+She was always repulsed by the dry cake and oversweet frosting they sold.
+At least, she thought so.
+She couldn’t recall ever liking it.
+She was excused from eating every birthday cake, though the cakes themselves were less of a special occasion for the Fairbanks and the Fujis, who could have been the same family.

 Jack and Arthur Fuji, their favorite and only employees, arrived at a fashionably late eleven thirty.
-No one bothered chastising them for tardiness anymore.
+After all these years, no one bothered chastising them for tardiness anymore.

-“Chicken,” Jack put in, tearing a chunk of cheese off Rosie’s block.
+“Chicken,” Jack put in, tearing a chunk off Rosie’s block.

 “I ain’t chicken.”
 Rosie brushed his hand away from the cheese.
 “No one’s scared of cake.
 That’s ridiculous.”

 The brothers reeled, as though offended.
+But they had known it for years.
 Momma’s thunderously familiar footsteps fell down the stairs, her bird’s nest of a hairstyle bouncing on her broad shoulders.
 Her long face, permanently frowning, scowled deeper at Jack and Arthur.

-“For Pete’s sakes, you two, hop to work.
+“For Pete’s sakes, hop to work.
 C’mon, get.
 Minnie needs you.”

 But they were on their way to the kitchen before Momma had uttered a word.